 Special Event Application Special Event Fees

-(a)To obtain a permit, a person must submit a written application upon a form provided by the city.
-Application must be filled out completely before it is reviewed.
-Application will be denied if not filled out completely
+The application must be filled out completely before it is reviewed.
+The application will be denied if not filled out completely.

 The written application shall contain the following information: